EGO-ARGOTE/EGO-ARGOTE/README.md

 <!--Intro start-->
-- 🔭 I’m currently working on **AWS, React, React Native, Nodejs, MongoDB**

-- 🌱 I’m currently learning **to put together multiple Hyper Beast Stack for Scalable Applications.**

-- ☁️ I've keen interest in cloud computing.
-So,I'm learning **AWS**

-- 📝 I regularly write articles on [Hashnode](https://1010nishant.hashnode.dev/)

-- 💬 Ask me about **AWS, react, react-native, nodejs, mongoDB**
+- 👀 I'm interested in learning and contributing with my daily work.

+- 🌱 Every day I learn something new about the vast world of programming, currently I have taken courses in HTML, CSS, JavaScript, React and SQL.

+- 💼 If you want to know about my work and my studies, I invite you to visit my Linkedln profile ** www.linkedin.com/in/diego-fernando-argote-ortiz**

-- 📫 Feel free to reach me out **nishantjangid6377@gmail.com**
+- 📫 Feel free to reach me out **ego.argote@hotmail.com**

-- 🏠 Also We've a tech community called [Dev Hac](https://discord.com/invite/p4TWyft886).
 <!--Intro end-->